Fredi250510/FrediServer/README.md

 YOU could be a Developer or you could have access to the Public Cloud!

+The Password to the API-KEY File can you get here:

 But before here are some things to tell you:

 1.Do NOT share any API Keys!